Huntsmanlab/scRNAseq-workflow/README.md

 6. integrate_cell_assign_results: Annotate cell types using cell assign and visulize cell clustering and cell type with dimension reduction plots.
 Although it is called integrate_cell_assign, it can handle both one-sample (with no integration) and two-sample (with integration) cases.
 Supply the argument `cell_type` with cell types you want to include for your sample.
 Choose "no" for `integration` if you don't want to perform the integration step (e.g., if running one sample).
 We run this rule to save a csv file on cell type information; and generate a rmd report.
 7. run_cell_cycle_report: Assign cell cycle phases using cyclone and visualize cell cycle phases with dimension reduction plots and bar plots.
 We run this rule to save a csv file on cell cycle phase information; and generate a rmd report.
 8. DGE_scran, DGE_edgeR_TWO_samples, DGE_edgeR_MULTIPLE_samples: Calculate the differentially expressed genes using scran (two paired samples) or edgeR (multiple samples), visualize the result with volcano plots, and perform enrichment analysis to find upregulated pathways.
 9. seurat_to_loom: convert sce with cell type information to seurat and then to a loom file in preparation for velocity analyses.
+This loom file contains information on cell clustering and/or cell type information (if we have run cell assignment).
 We run thsi rule to get a loom object.

 For workflow management, we use Snakemake.
 For details on how to install and use it, refer <a href="https://snakemake.readthedocs.io/en/stable/" target="_blank">here</a>.
 More detailed instructions on how to run the pipeline through Snakemake are given in the Snakefile, and in the snakefile help document as well.